Kopytka

 Served as an accompaniment to meat with sauce, or as individual dish with sauce, with veggies, or with bread crumbs sautéed in butter.
 Kopytka are excellent when served ‘refried’.

 Good candidates for freezing and reheating when needed.
-In such case you must pre-boil them (see below) and cool in a single layer on flat surface (large platter) so that they cool down without sticking to each other.
+In such case you will not serve them right there and then, pre-boil them (see below) and cool (immerse in ice cold water for a few minutes) then place on a flat surface (large platter) so that they cool down without sticking to each other:IMG_3397

 Basic ratio of ingredients: